Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Square Quantum Dot

 One can also characterize the probability current density at slices through the sample.
 Defining $J_{x,n}\equiv\mathbf{J}_n\cdot\mathbf{\hat{x}}$, and $J_{y,n}\equiv\mathbf{J}_n\cdot\mathbf{\hat{y}}$, we show $J_{x,n}$ as a function of $y$ (a vertical slice at $x=a/2$) in Fig.~(\ref{fig: x=a/2_prob_curr_slice}) through the centre of the square.
 For low quantum numbers the result will resemble that of the circle, shown in Fig.~(\ref{prob_current2}).
 Here we cannot classify the states according to their $\ell$ quantum number, as we did in that case.
 Also note that Fig.~(\ref{prob_current2}) displays results across a radius, i.e. {\it half} the sample, whereas for the square, Fig.~(\ref{fig: x=a/2_prob_curr_slice}) shows results across {\it the entire} sample, and therefore has an inherent asymmetry, This is because, in spite of the {\it square} geometry, the current is {\it circulating}.
 For the same reason, $J_{y,n}$ along this vertical slice was found to be zero (within numerical noise).
 Slices related through symmetry operations yield entirely equivalent results.
 For example, the $J_{y,n}$ plotted across a horizontal slice at $y=a/2$ looks identical to $J_{x,n}$ at $x=a/2$.

 As seen before in the circular well, the current contribution for a particular state becomes non-zero as we move from the bulk region to the edge region in Fig.~(\ref{fig: x=a/2_prob_curr_slice}).
-Moving from $y=a/2$ to $y=a$, we see that the total area under the lower states (with the exception of the ground state) vanishes due to a sign change across a node.
-States near the edge ($J_{x,95}$, for example) do not experience this nodal sign change, resulting in non-zero area, and thus non-zero current contribution.
+Moving from $y=a/2$ to $y=a$, we see that the total current over this region vanishes for the bulk states (with the exception of the ground state), due to a sign change across a node ($J_{x,10}$, for example, has equal amounts of positive and negative current density between $y=a/2$ and $y=a$).
+States near the edge ($J_{x,95}$, for example) do not experience this nodal sign change, resulting in a non-zero current contribution, as indicated by a positive-only current density near $y=a$.
 Also note that the edge state current has opposite sign on opposite edges of the confinement, confirming its inherent chirality.\\

 In Fig.~(\ref{fig: diagonal_prob_curr_slice}) we show results across another slice, a diagonal across the square from the upper left to the lower right.
 We show only $J_{y,n}$ but in this case $J_{x,n}$ is simply the mirror of $J_{y,n}$ about the vertical axis.
 This plot is not so different from the previous one, but can give us a glimpse of the vorticies seen only at the corners of the square.
 The occurrence of these vortices clearly merits further study.